openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Implementation Details/Notes/Constraints

-Unlike the existing `config.openshift.io/v1/infrastructures` topology fields, this new field will have one of these values - `ControlPlane` or `Workers`.
+This new field will have one of these values - `ControlPlane` or `Workers`.

 In addition, allow the `.spec.replicas` and `.spec.nodePlacement` parameters in `operator.openshift.io/v1/ingresscontrollers` CRs to be ommitted.